Duijndam-Dev/XlDialogBox/README.md

 #### (In-) visible

-The `Visible` property  is **not part of** the built-in properties of the parameter table, but defined in the ControlItem class.
-When this property is false, the ControlItem is not added to the parameter table (***i. e. not shown at all***) in the dialog.
-Therefore the number of controls passed to the `ShowDialog(...)` function, need not be the same as the number of controls added to the dialog during initialization, using the `dialog.Controls.Add(...)` function.
-You need to be aware of this, when doing data validation.
+Unlike `trigger`and `disable` The `Visible` property  is **not officially part of** the documented properties of the dialog controls, but has been accomplished by a bit of a hack.
+Normally, there won't be much need to **hide** dialog items that have been defined in the `DialogDefinition` table; if needed, invalid controls can always be disabled.
+However, it is possible to hide dialog items by giving them an Item number > 24.
+When this happens, a dialog item is not recognized and it is skipped from the tab-order.
+To implement this,  50 is added to any dialog item that needs to be 'hidden'.

 In the code for the dialog controls this is accomplished by setting `Visible = true / false`.

+*Note: in the original implementation, `visible` was a property outside of the 7-parameter dialog item properties.
+This leads to complexities in creating the the N x 7 dialog table, as the invisible items do not show up in this table.
+This makes data validation rather complex, as both tables are (potentially) not in sync.*

+### Dialog items

 Most of the dialog items are simple and no further explanation is required.
 For some a little more explanation is helpful.